boss-insights/invoice-example/readme.md

 ![Example application screenshot showing step 1](assets/example-step1.png "Step 1")

 At this point only one API call has been performed which is to add the current domain name that the app is being accessed via to an allow-list permitting embedding of the javascript widget.
-This is provided as an example convenience and typically in a production app you would add this manually yourself via the `Developers > Embed > Allowed URLs` menu option within the administration application.
+This is provided as an example convenience and typically in a production app you would add this manually yourself via the `API > Embed > Allowed URLs` menu option within the administration application.

 Clicking the `Create Account and Continue` button will use the API to provision a data storage account for a customer which will provide a unique customer account identifier that must be passed to the javascript widget on the subsequent step 2 so that it knows for which customer any connected data will be associated with.